Sicilian Mafia: Etymology

 The term mafia has become a generic term for any organized criminal network with similar structure, methods, and interests.
-But Giovanni Falcone, the anti-Mafia judge who was murdered by the Mafia in 1992, had objected to the conflation of the term "Mafia" with organized crime in general:
+But Giovanni Falcone, an Italian judge who was murdered by the Mafia in 1992, had objected to the conflation of the term "Mafia" with organized crime in general:

-According to Mafia turncoats (pentiti), the real name of the Mafia is "Cosa Nostre" ("Our Thing").
-Italian-American mafioso Joseph Valachi testified before the Permanent Subcommittee on Investigations of the U.S. Senate Committee on Government Operations in 1963 (at what are known as the Valachi hearings).
+According to Mafia turncoats (pentiti), the real name of the Mafia is "Cosa Nostra" ("Our Thing").
+Italian American mafioso Joseph Valachi testified before the Permanent Subcommittee on Investigations of the U.S. Senate Committee on Government Operations in 1963 (at what are known as the Valachi hearings).
 He revealed that American mafiosi referred to their organization by the term cosa nostra ("our thing" or "this thing of ours" or simply "our cause" / "our interest").
 At the time, Cosa Nostra was understood as a proper name, fostered by the FBI and disseminated by the media.
 The FBI added the article la to the term, calling it La Cosa Nostra (in Italy, the article la is not used when referring to Cosa Nostra).

 In 1984, Mafia turncoat Tommaso Buscetta revealed to anti-mafia Italian magistrate Giovanni Falcone that the term was used by the Sicilian Mafia, as well.
 Buscetta dismissed the word "mafia" as a mere literary creation.
 Other defectors, such as Antonino Calderone and Salvatore Contorno, confirmed the use of Cosa Nostra by members.
 Mafiosi introduce known members to each other as belonging to cosa nostra ("our thing") or la stessa cosa ("the same thing"), meaning "he is the same thing as you – a mafioso."